-The Germany Pavilion in Epcot’s World Showcase sits nestled between the Outpost and Italy Pavilion.
-The pavilion is handsome with bright pops of color and Tudor-style accents.
+Germany’s Pavilion sits nestled between the Outpost and Italy Pavilion in the World Showcase at Epcot.
+It’s a handsome pavilion with bright pops of color and Tudor accents.

-Even I’ve been known to drop some money on soccer jerseys here in the past.
-From the popular Biergarten to the Snow White character meet, Germany has a little bit of something for everyone.
+Even I’ve been known to drop some money on soccer jerseys here.
+From the popular Biergarten to Snow White’s character meet, Germany has a little bit of something for everyone.

 Epcot’s Germany Pavilion

 Below is a list of the different architectural references, entertainment, restaurants, and shops in the Germany Pavilion.

 - Statue of St George and the Dragon

 - Biergarten Restaurant (Table Service)